|Independence Day||(Monday – Tuesday), July 3 – 4, 2017|

-In order to accumulate benefit time for any month, the employee must work or be on paid time off (other than short term disability leave or Workers Compensation) at some point during that pay cycle (semi-monthly for exempt staff, bi-weekly for non-exempt staff).
+In order to accumulate paid time off for any given pay cycle, the employee must work or be on paid time off (other than short term disability leave or Workers Compensation) at some point during that pay cycle (semi-monthly for exempt staff, bi-weekly for non-exempt staff).

 New employees have no entitlement to their accumulated benefit time until they have completed 6 months of continuous benefits eligible employment.
 New employees may, with the supervisor's permission, use benefit time in the first six months of employment.